David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 <img width="500" alt="DupFileManager_Task_UI" src="https://github.com/user-attachments/assets/d25fd76b-4624-401b-bb12-091a4dadbe0c">

 ### Features

-- Can merge potential source in the duplicate file names for tag names, performers, and studios.
-  - Normally when Stash searches the file name for tag names, performers, and studios, it only does so using the primary file.
 - Delete duplicate file task with the following options:
   - Tasks (Settings->Task->[Plugin Tasks]->DupFileManager)
     - **Tag Duplicates** - Set tag DuplicateMarkForDeletion to the duplicates with lower resolution, duration, file name length, and/or black list path.